carnivuth/datamining/pages/clustering/MODEL_BASED_CLUSTERING.md

+---
+id: MODEL BASED CLUSTERING
+aliases: []
+tags: []
+index: 5
+---

 # MODEL BASED CLUSTERING

 The objective is to estimate the parameter of a statistical model

 ## EXPECTATION MAXIMIZATION